davidfongione/Perseids/README.md

 The algorithm requires only a time-period (in years) - `12.` - here and a folder path - here `folder` - to output the data files.
 It automatically generate 365 time-steps per year and it is the same for `euler`.

 1. Note that the Sun **must** be considered as any other planet as it is not the center of mass of the Solar System, and therefore has a non-zero position and velocity.
-Its motion is very small however.
+Its motion is very small however
-2. `folder` must finish by a `/`so the program creates data files exactly where you want and this folder must already exist, otherwise the program won't be able to create the data files.
+2. `folder` must finish by a `/`so the program creates data files exactly where you want and this folder must already exist, otherwise the program won't be able to create the data files

 The declaration and initialisations of the planets of the Solar System are given in [`initialisations.hpp`](https://github.com/kryzar/Perseids/blob/master/Program/Program/initialisations.hpp) and this file can be included in one cpp file.